bevyengine/bevy-website/content/learn/book/control-flow/commands.md

 }
 ```

-While Bevy offers a number of different pre-defined `Commands` to use, it also offers the [`queue`] method to make changes that aren't provided by the default `Commands`. `queue` gives us mutable access to the `World`, which we can use however we want.
-The most straightforward approach is to construct our modifications within the method itself (like we do below), however we can go one step further and create custom commands by implementing the `Command` trait on a custom struct, or even extend the `Commands` struct with custom traits and methods.
+While Bevy offers a number of different pre-defined `Commands` to use, it also offers the [`queue`] method to make changes that aren't provided by default. `queue` gives us mutable access to the `World`, which we can use however we want.
+The most straightforward approach is to construct our modifications within the method itself, as can be seen in the example below.
+You can also go one step further and create *custom* commands by implementing the `Command` trait on a struct you create, or even extend the `Commands` struct with traits and methods that you define and implement yourself.
 We'll go more into this aspect further down the page in [Custom Commands].

 ```rust
 // A custom Resource